iand/ratelimit/README.md

 limiter := ratelimit.PerSecond(5, 100)

-// Following should be executed at a rate of 5 per seconf for i := 0; i < 100; i++ {
+// Following should be executed at a rate of 5 per second for i := 0; i < 100; i++ {
 	limiter.Do(func() { println("hello") })
 }